microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const accentForegroundLargeActive: SwatchRecipe;

 // @public
-export const accentForegroundLargeActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const accentForegroundLargeActiveBehavior: CSSCustomPropertyBehavior;

 // @public
-export const accentForegroundLargeFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const accentForegroundLargeFocusBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "accentForegroundLargeHover" should be prefixed with an underscore because the declaration is marked as @internal
 //